-That can mean sorting through one day, one week or one month of photos while you’re watching TV.
+That can mean sorting through one day, week or month of photos while watching TV.
 Or maybe you turn on your favorite podcast and sort pictures until you finish an episode.

 Locate them all

 You might have photos stored in places that you don’t realize.
-The most obvious place would be digital storage like your smartphone or on your computer’s hard drive.
+The most obvious place would be digital storage, like your smartphone or computer’s hard drive.

-But what about the old camera that you threw into the junk drawer years ago?
-There is a good chance the memory card might still have some images on it that haven’t been backed up anywhere yet.
+But what about the old camera you threw into the junk drawer years ago?
+There is a chance the memory card might still have some images on it that haven’t been backed up anywhere.

 Make a list of all the places where you could still have photos stored:

-- Go through drawers and storage cupboards and gather up all the old and forgotten technology.
+- Go through drawers and storage cupboards and gather all the old and forgotten technology.

-- Have a look through online storage services like Google Photos, Amazon Photos, Dropbox or iCloud.
+- Look through online storage services like Google Photos, Amazon Photos, Dropbox or iCloud.
 You might not use Flickr anymore, but it could hold more photos than you think.
 The same goes for Photobucket.

 - The junk drawer could hold more than just old tech.
 Where do you put your flash drives?
-Try to find them and systematically check them for images.
+Find them and check them for images.

 Enlist a program to help

-The next step can be laborious, but it is necessary to save storage and money.
-If you have been studious about placing your photos in marked (or dated) folders, going through them shouldn’t be too much of a pain.
+The next step can be laborious, but saving storage and money is necessary.
+If you have been studious about placing your photos in marked (or dated) folders, going through them shouldn’t be too painful.
 But you should make sure not to store duplicate images.

-But since you could have photos spanning decades from various devices, you will need some help in sorting through them.
-Luckily there is an app for that, and Remo is perfect for the job.
+If you have photos spanning decades from various devices, you’ll need some help sorting through them.
+Luckily, there are apps for that.

 Find the right storage solution

-You have gathered up all your photos and removed duplicates — now what?
-Well, the next step in organizing is to decide the central platform that will host them.
-You could take a hybrid approach by storing them in the cloud and on a dedicated hard drive, or you can go with just a cloud option.
+You’ve gathered up all your photos and removed duplicates.
+Now what?
+The next step is deciding on the central platform to host them.
+You could take a hybrid approach by storing them in the cloud and on a dedicated hard drive, or you can just use a cloud option.